oliwerin/oliwer-me/src/pages/posts/learning-elixir-and-phoenix-as-a-frontend-developer.md

 As the ecosystem is still new, some parts, such as language servers used for code navigation and autocomplete, can be flaky.
 I’ve had several instances where it broke unexpectedly, either in VS Code or Zed, forcing me to switch between providers like Lexical, ElixirLS, and Next LS.
 However, I believe it’s only a matter of time before these tools become fully reliable (and I appreciate the efforts of those maintaining them!).

-Finally, it's worth mentioning that Elixir might not be the best choice if you seek top performance, although this is more based on what I’ve read than on my observations in daily work.
+Finally, it's worth mentioning that Elixir might not be the best choice if you seek top performance per response, although this is more based on what I’ve read than on my observations in daily work.
+In most cases, you are unlikely to need better than this anyway.

 ## Conclusion